 The Makerspace is a part of the CoE ecosystem of fabrication facilities, called the Grainger Design + Innovation Labs.
-These facilities include the Makerspace (rapid prototyping), TEAM-Lab (Technical Education and Manufacturing Lab – precision machining, fee for service job-shop), and the Kohler Innovation Visualization Studio (virtual & augmented reality, 3D scanning, and data visualization), the Composites Lab, and Student Org Labs.
+These facilities include the Makerspace (rapid prototyping), TEAM-Lab (Technical Education and Manufacturing Lab – precision machining, fee for service job-shop), the Kohler Innovation Visualization Studio (virtual & augmented reality, 3D scanning, and data visualization), the Composites Lab, and Student Org Labs.
 The CoE fabrication facilities combined are over 40,000 ft2, run by 9 professional full-time staff members and ~60 student workers.
 Each space contains millions of dollars of high-tech equipment.
 Students can build anything here – from micro to macro and from virtual to the physical.

 The Makerspace Mission